iRobie/Docker-Comcast-Stats/README.md

 ## Running the container
 * Make sure docker-compose is installed
-* Clone this repository
+* Clone this repository (git clone recursive [url])
-* Edit the comcastUsage.ini and speedtest.ini files at the root of the folder
+* Edit the comcastUsage.ini and speedtest.ini files at the root of the folder (InfluxDB info can be empty)
 * docker-compose up -d

+## Set default dashboard (optional)

+Set the Comcast dashboard as default:
+* Open Browser to (dockerhost):3235
+* Left menu, sign in
+* Sign in using grafana default credentials (admin/admin)
+* Select the Comcast-Info dashboard, star it
+* Menu -> Admin -> Main Org -> Preferences
+* Select Home Dashboard as Comcast-Info

 ## Displaying data (optional)
 **NOTE** These are instructions to do this manually, if you'd prefer not to use the included grafana data folder